-In line with the Health and Care Act 2022, Integrated Care Boards (ICBs) and their partner NHS Trusts and NHS Foundation Trusts must develop a Joint Forward Plan (JFP) for the next five years.
+In line with the Health and Care Act 2022, Integrated Care Boards (ICBs) and their partner NHS Trusts and NHS Foundation Trusts must develop a Joint Forward Plan (JFP) for the next 5 years.
 This is our first JFP since the Staffordshire and Stoke-on-Trent (SSoT) ICB was formally established on 1 July 2022.
 The JFP sets out how we will transform services and pathways to support delivery of the vision and ambitions outlined in the Integrated Care Partnership (ICP) Strategy to

-"make Staffordshire and Stoke-on-Trent the healthiest places to live and work".
+"make Staffordshire and Stoke-on-Trent the healthiest places to live and work"

-When Integrated Care Systems (ICSs) were created, their aim was to join up working.
+When Integrated Care Systems (ICS) were created, their aim was to join up working.
 The SSoT ICS brings together a range of partners who are responsible for planning and delivering health and care and to improve the lives of people who live and work in our area.
 The ICS is the geographical area in which health and care organisations work together.
 As part of the Health and Care Act 2022 an Integrated Care Partnership (ICP) was formed and an NHS Integrated Care Board (ICB) for each ICS.
 This partnership provides a united voice for Staffordshire and Stoke-on-Trent.

 Working together is the basic principle behind the ICP, building on our collective resources and making better use of shared learning and experience.
-Our people and communities need to be an equal part of this partnership.
-The ICP is made up of partners, including local authorities, the police, the voluntary, community and social enterprise (VCSE) sector, and representatives from the ICB.
-There are partners who have a dual role across the ICB and the ICP, such as Healthwatch, primary care partners, NHS providers and local authorities, indicated by the red-edged circles in the diagram below.
-The diagram sets out key partners in the ICP and relationships to broader local and national stakeholders.
+Our people and communities need to be an equal part of that partnership.
+The ICP is made up of partners, including Local Authorities, Police, the VCSE and representatives from the Integrated Care Board.
+There are partners who also have a dual role in sitting across the ICB and the ICP such as Healthwatch, Primary Care partners, NHS providers and local authorities, indicated by the red edged circles.
+The diagram below sets out key partners in the ICP and relationships to broader local and national stakeholders.

-We have split our JFP into three distinct parts.
+We have split our JFP into three distinct parts

-From reading Part 1 of this plan, you will get an overview of:
+From reading Part 1 you will get an overview of

-- why we need a JFP and some background to the current challenges we are facing - our priorities and ambitions - how we will work together to make an impactful change - our enablers to success including digital and people.
+- why we need a JFP and some background to the current challenges we are facing - what our priorities and ambitions are - how we will work together to make an impactful change - our enablers to success including digital and people

-In Part 2 you will read about:
+In Part 2 you will read about

-- our finance strategy - our wider strategic system development ambitions - a range of cross-cutting themes which are golden threads through all our work, such as personalised care, integration and working with our voluntary, community and social enterprise (VCSE) partners.
+- our finance strategy - our wider strategic system development ambitions - a range of cross cutting themes which are golden threads through all our work such as personalised care, integration and working with our Voluntary Community and Social Enterprise (VCSE).

-Part 3 of the plan is a series of appendices which:
+Part 3 of the plan is a series of appendices which

-- summarise how we will meet the statutory requirements placed on the ICB - an overview of portfolio plan high-level deliverables - provide copies of supporting documents referred to in the main body of the document.
+- summarise how we will meet the statutory requirements placed upon the ICB - an overview of portfolio plan high level timelines - provides copies of supporting documents referred to in the main body of the document.

-Links to other published documents are provided throughout the document.
-You can navigate through the document by clicking on the relevant link in the contents page.
+Links to wider published documents are provided throughout the document.
+You are able to navigate through the document by clicking on the relevant link in the contents page.